 "In addition to her book, we've looked at letters and articles that Earhart wrote to see how she presented herself in a way that encouraged people to support her and even give her money," Jensen said.
 "She used her popularity as an expert aviator to push progressive agendas, such as women's rights and supporting aviation technology, while appearing down to earth and normal.
 Her message to women was that they should learn to live in the world on their own by supporting themselves, pursuing education and planning their own adventures."

-Earhart continues to have a presence on campus: A residence hall and a café in Neil Armstrong Hall of Engineering both bear her name.
+Earhart continues to have a presence on campus: a residence hall and a café in the Neil Armstrong Hall of Engineering both bear her name.
 A larger than life-size statue was dedicated in 2009 in her honor.
 In March 2010 key items from the Earhart collection will be on display in Archives and Special Collections as part of Women's History Month.